-Note. - The indexes i and j are pixel and intermediate world coordinate axis numbers, respectively.
+Note. - The indexes j and i are pixel and intermediate world coordinate axis numbers, respectively.
 Within a table, the index n refers to a column number, and m refers to a coordinate parameter number.
-The indicator a is either blank (for the primary coordinate description) or a character A through Z that specifies the coordinate version.
+The index k also refers to a column number.
+The indicator a is either blank (for the primary coordinate description) or a character A through B that specifies the coordinate version.
 See text.